Unease in Kigali as opposition parties unite

 The government has responded by issuing a warning that whoever is working with FDLR is likely to face major consequences.

-Speaking at a press on Thursday, the Minister of Internal Security Sheikh Musa Fazil Harelimana and the Commissioner of the Criminal Investigations Department (CID) ACP Theos Badege said that investigations were underway to identify those with links to rebel movement.
+Speaking at a press conference on Thursday, the Minister of Internal Security Sheikh Musa Fazil Harelimana and the Commissioner of the Criminal Investigations Department (CID) ACP Theos Badege said that investigations were underway to identify those with links to rebel movement.

 In an apparent warning to members the minister said that the government cannot sit back and watch when people are “openly advertising their relationship with a terror organisation.”